Associate in Arts Degree

 Student advising is available at our West Campus location from 9 a.m. - 6 p.m., Monday-Thursday and 9 a.m. - 5 p.m. on Friday.

 - One course in moral reasoning

 18 units, six units in each distribution area noted below.
 Each distribution area must include course work from at least two disciplines.
 (Courses that satisfy the numerical applications, moral reasoning and non-western culture Basic Requirements may also count toward Distribution Requirements.)

 - Natural Sciences and Mathematics

 - Social Sciences

-- Social Sciences: select courses from Anthropology, Economics, Political Science, Psychology, Social Thought and Analysis, others with authorization.
+- Social Sciences: Anthropology, Economics, Political Science, Psychology, Sociology, Women and Gender Studies, others with authorization

-- Humanities: select courses from Classics, History, Literature, Philosophy, Religious Studies, others with authorization.
+- Humanities: Classics, History, Literature, Philosophy, Religious Studies, Art History, others with authorization

 - At least six units of transferrable college-level course work; or